bitr8/agregarr-dev/README.md

 - **Public Lists**: Add public lists from Trakt, IMDb, TMDB, Letterboxd, MDBList, FlixPatrol (Networks Top 10), AniList and MyAnimeList, with presets and custom list options.
 - **Grab Missing Items**: Missing items from lists can be added via Radarr/Sonarr or Overseerr, with various filters available including release year, season count, list position, genre, and origin country
+- **Coming Soon**: Create Coming Soon Collections based off monitored content in Radarr/Sonarr, or anticipated releases from Trakt, complete with trailers and poster overlays.
 - **Overseerr Requests**: Generate Collections either for each users requests (only visible to that user), or for All Requests
 - **Tautulli Statistics**: Generate Collections based on the Most Popular content on your server
 - **Independent Reordering**: Control the order in which Collections appear across the Home/Recommended screens and the Library tab independetly